She:kon and welcome

 The history of Indigenous peoples in the Toronto area stretches back thousands of years.
 History shows us that T’karonto was a thriving centre of trade and commerce for many generations among the Mississauga, Huron, Haudenosaunee nations and other Great Lakes First Nations.

 T’karonto, meaning “water where trees stand,” speaks of a time of treaty relations based on mutual respect; an era of thriving on the land and water; and, a time of peace and friendship among the people.
-Much of our traditional knowledge and history as we know it remains within our oral history: a history that is alive and strong today among the descendants of the original Indigenous peoples—the first Torontonians.

 About Lightning Spark Books